 My parents are still married.
 We’re still living in a condo on Lake Jackson.
 MTV is still playing actual music videos.
 I’m sold.
 Done.
 Some people remember where they were when man walked on the moon, when the Challenger exploded, or when the Wall came down.
 I remember the first time I heard Tom Petty.

 My love for Tom Petty and the Heartbreakers follows me well into teenage years when I find myself compulsively playing “I Need to Know” on repeat, and every other Heartbreakers song for that matter.
 It then becomes a fixed idea with the perfect rock and roll song.
-I remember hopelessly feeling like I could never write a song so lyrically succinct and musically dynamic.
+How do you write a song so lyrically succinct and musically dynamic?
 How do they do it?
-I realized it was more than the Campbell tone and having never missed a single note his entire existence, Benmont’s technical genius, Ron Blair’s bass line on “American Girl” that takes me to intoxicating heights every time, and Stan Lynch’s hammering fills.
+More than the Campbell tone and a record of having never wasted a single note; Benmont’s technical genius; Ron Blair’s bass line on “American Girl” that takes me to intoxicating heights every time; and Stan Lynch’s hammering fills.
 They were indeed fingers on the same hand, as Tom put it.
 But it takes Tom.
 No one — I repeat, no one — could broker the detente between high-pitched, nasal yowl and beautiful bari-tenor.
 Not like Tom.

-He always seemed to put a voice to a feeling you couldn’t otherwise put your finger on or didn’t even know you were feeling.
-That is, not until hearing the righteous indignation in his throaty interjections.
-Whether he’s caterwauling that he doesn’t like being the fool again or that he’s too drunk to follow, he is singing to the rebel in all of us.
+He always seemed to put a voice to a feeling you couldn’t otherwise put your finger on, or didn’t even know you were feeling until hearing the righteous indignation in his throaty interjections.
+Whether he’s caterwauling that he doesn’t like being the fool again or that he’s too drunk to follow, he’s singing to the rebel in all of us.
 To the hopeless romantic in all of us as heard in songs like “Even the Losers” and “Change of Heart.”
-To anyone who has ever felt like, “You know what, fuck you, I’m rock and roll, and you’re not.”
+To anyone who has ever felt like, “You know what, fuck you.
+I’m rock and roll, and you’re not.”

 Fast forward to 2002 when he writes “The Last DJ,” consummately underscoring the corruption of commercialism.
 I don’t know about you, but knowing what I know about him, his songs start to have even more meaning.
 You suddenly hear the intro riff to “I Won’t Back Down” a little louder and with a little more victory.
 Perhaps you sing it a little louder than you used to.
 I do.
 Especially now.
 And every day for the rest of my life.

-It’s hard to pinpoint and put into words why Tom Petty is one of my heroes.
-Maybe it’s the way he evolved; the way artists are actually supposed to evolve.
+It’s hard to pinpoint and put into words why Tom Petty is my hero.
+Maybe it’s the way he evolved, the way artists are actually supposed to evolve.
 Maybe it’s the way he traded in those signature squalls for more mellow but equally effectual touches that have a way of tying a song together.
 Maybe because he refused to be bought and sold from the very beginning all the way to the very end.
-Maybe because it’s been a week and I still seem to be walking around in an addled fog, tearing up on a dime when certain songs come on, feeling like I and the world lost something really important.
+Maybe because it’s been a week and I still seem to be walking around in a grief-addled fog, tearing up on a dime when certain songs come on, feeling like I and the world lost something really important.
 I lost someone whose music has been with me since I’ve been alive, who helped define the good times and who made the bad times endurable.

 And it feels so good to know